trev-rock/Eyesy/README.md

 **eyesy-test.py**

-This file is a modified version of Kirk's file etc-test.py in order to make it compartible with the Eyesy In order to properly use it in your terminal type in "**python3 eyesy-test.py module_name.py**" where "module_name.py" is the module you want to test
+This file is based on Kirk's file etc-test.py in order to make it compartible with the Eyesy In order to properly use it in your terminal type in "**python3 eyesy-test.py module_name.py**" where "module_name.py" is the module you want to test
 If using a patch that is in a folder, insert the eyesy-test.py file into the folder of the file you want to test.